terrenjpeterson/caloriecounter/README.md

 - GetPizzaCalories (Sample utterance - How many calories in 2 slices of Pepperoni Pizza at Papa Johns?)

 There are also intents that complement the core features.
-- EndConversation (Built-in intent - uses AWS sample utterances like - Stop)
-- HelpRequest (Built-in intent - uses AWS sample utterances like - Help)
-- Introduction (Sample utterances - Hello, Get Started, Send Message)
 - MoreDetails (Sample utterance - More details.
 Note: this can only be invoked after prior requests are made in the conversation as it's reading data from the session).
-- Thanks (Sample utterances - Thanks, Goodbye, Bye)
+- DailyIntakeAnalysis (Sample utterance - analyze my meal.
+Similar to more details, this uses session data, so must follow one of the prior requests.
 - WhatPizzaTypes (Sample utterance - What types of pizza are there?)
 - WhichRestaurants (Sample utterance - List of restaurants.)

+Then there are intents that form the 'personality' of the bot.
+These were created based on real user usage, and prevent the generic error message from being used to respond.
+- EndConversation (Built-in intent - uses AWS sample utterances like - Stop)
+- Introduction (Sample utterances - Hello, Get Started, Send Message)
+- Thanks (Sample utterances - Thanks, Goodbye, Bye)
+- Complement (Sample utterances - I love you)
+- Critic (Sample utterances - U suck)
+- Shock (Sample utterances - wow, ouch)
+- MyName (Sample utterances - what is your name)
+- HelpRequest (Built-in intent - uses AWS sample utterances like - Help)

 Within each of the intents, sample utterances are provided that construct the potential sentances that a user may provide.
 The value of the slot (i.e. Large Fry) gets passed to the lambda function as a unique attribute.